NASA-AMMOS/Landform/Web/docs/API.md

 This task only *initiates* the execution of a project.
 It will typically complete before the project is actually finished running.
 To determine whether the project execution has completed:
 1. Determine the project result URL via the `/api/projects/*name*/result?redirect=false` API.
 2. Poll the project result URL.
 When it returns HTTP 200 (OK) with valid JSON the project has completed execution.

+It is safe to issue this command more than once.
+However, project results are only computed once: in the absence of errors, subsequent runs of a project after the first run has begun have no effect.

 **Example:** run project "testproj"